BEDROCK-TOPOGRAPHY

 -

 A digital grid of the top of the Empress Fm.
-Unit 1 sand and gravel, (the lowermost unit in the Empress Formation), where present, or the topography of the surrounding landscape, where Unit 1 is absent.
-The unit is originally modeled from borehole data and adjusted to the bedrock surface and present-day land surface.
+Unit 3 sand and gravel, (the uppermost unit in the Empress Formation), where present, or the topography of the surrounding landscape, where Unit 3 is absent.
+The unit is originally modeled from borehole data and adjusted to the bedrock surface, the surfaces of units 1 and 2 of the Empress Formation, the and present-day land surface.
 The grid is generated at a 250 m cell-size resolution, based on information as recent as 2003.